rust-lang/rust/src/doc/rustc/src/command-line-arguments.md

 and `LINK_NAME` is the name of the actual library that will be linked.

 [link-attribute]: ../reference/items/external-blocks.html#the-link-attribute

+### Linking modifiers: `whole-archive`

+This modifier is only compatible with the `static` linking kind.
+Using any other kind will result in a compiler error.

+`+whole-archive` means that the static library is linked as a whole archive without throwing any object files away.

+This modifier translates to `--whole-archive` for `ld`-like linkers, to `/WHOLEARCHIVE` for `link.exe`, and to `-force_load` for `ld64`.
+The modifier does nothing for linkers that don't support it.

+The default for this modifier is `-whole-archive`. \
+NOTE: The default may currently be different in some cases for backward compatibility, but it is not guaranteed.
+If you need whole archive semantics use `+whole-archive` explicitly.

+### Linking modifiers: `bundle`

+This modifier is only compatible with the `static` linking kind.
+Using any other kind will result in a compiler error.

+When building a rlib or staticlib `+bundle` means that the native static library will be packed into the rlib or staticlib archive, and then retrieved from there during linking of the final binary.

+When building a rlib `-bundle` means that the native static library is registered as a dependency of that rlib "by name", and object files from it are included only during linking of the final binary, the file search by that name is also performed during final linking. \
+When building a staticlib `-bundle` means that the native static library is simply not included into the archive and some higher level build system will need to add it later during linking of the final binary.

+This modifier has no effect when building other targets like executables or dynamic libraries.

+The default for this modifier is `+bundle`.

+### Linking modifiers: `verbatim`

+This modifier is compatible with all linking kinds.

+`+verbatim` means that rustc itself won't add any target-specified library prefixes or suffixes (like `lib` or `.a`) to the library name, and will try its best to ask for the same thing from the linker.

+For `ld`-like linkers supporting GNU extensions rustc will use the `-l:filename` syntax (note the colon) when passing the library, so the linker won't add any prefixes or suffixes to it.
+See [`-l namespec`](https://sourceware.org/binutils/docs/ld/Options.html) in ld documentation for more details. \
+For linkers not supporting any verbatim modifiers (e.g. `link.exe` or `ld64`) the library name will be passed as is.
+So the most reliable cross-platform use scenarios for this option are when no linker is involved, for example bundling native libraries into rlibs.

+`-verbatim` means that rustc will either add a target-specific prefix and suffix to the library name before passing it to linker, or won't prevent linker from implicitly adding it. \
+In case of `raw-dylib` kind in particular `.dll` will be added to the library name on Windows.

+The default for this modifier is `-verbatim`.

+NOTE: Even with `+verbatim` and `-l:filename` syntax `ld`-like linkers do not typically support passing absolute paths to libraries.
+Usually such paths need to be passed as input files without using any options like `-l`, e.g. `ld /my/absolute/path`. \
+`-Clink-arg=/my/absolute/path` can be used for doing this from stable `rustc`.

 <a id="option-crate-type"></a>
 ## `--crate-type`: a list of types of crates for the compiler to emit